 It’s been a long time coming, but I’m delighted to say The Chainmakers’ Daughter is finally here.
 Set in 1900s England in the midst of the industrial revolution, we find Rosie Wallace and her family working in the sweat shops of the Black Country.
 Life is relentlessly hard for ten-year-old Rosie as she struggles to … More NEW RELEASE! – The Chainmakers’ Daughter.

-Firstly, I’m happy to announce that my latest novel, The Chainmakers’ Daughter is available to pre-order at http://mybook.to/ChainmakersDaughter It’s been an interesting book to write given the present happenings around the globe – so much in it resonates with today’s problems – truly, nothing really changes.
-Rosie is the daughter of chainmakers.
-Her story begins … More New release!
+Firstly, I’m happy to announce that my latest novel, The Chainmaker’s Wife, is available to pre-order at http://mybook.to/ChainmakersWife Book One, The Chainmakers’ Daughter, is also available at http://mybook.to/ChainmakersDaughter It’s been an interesting book to write given the present happenings around the globe – so much in it resonates with today’s problems – truly, nothing really … More New release!
 Nothing really changes.

 I was just a twinkle in my father’s eye when this photograph was taken on June 8th 1945.
 My mother is the lady front right, and the little boy she has her hand on is my older brother, who’d have been about two at the time.
 The face behind the camera is almost certainly my … More I was wrong.
 Apologies to youth.